 If you’re watermelon fan and an avid gardener then you should try your hand at growing a watermelon patch.
 Many gardeners do not grow a watermelon patch because it takes up a lot of yard space, but if you are someone who has some extra time and a wider landscape then growing a watermelon patch may be just the thing for you.
 It should be noted that a watermelon patch should be grown in an enclosed area and away from the front yard since you don’t want thieves, both human and animal, messing with your watermelon garden.

 For weed treatment, use organic pesticides when treating or preventing weed infestation.
 Natural weed killer is always a good alternative since you do not want harmful chemicals getting on your plants.
-Watch closely for tiny insects and fungal growth.
+Watch carefully for tiny insects and fungal growth.
 Watermelons are fresh for harvesting in a month.
-To test for full ripening, knock on a melon and if a dull sound echoes back then they are ready to be pulled from the garden.
+To test for full ripening, knock on a melon, and if a dull sound echoes back, then they are ready to be pulled from the garden.